Bhagavad Gita Chapter 18 Verse 30 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: The intellect which knows the path of work and renunciation, what should be done and what should not be done, fear and fearlessness, bondage and liberation—that intellect is Sattvic (pure), O Arjuna.
+At this point in Moksha Sanyasa Yoga, Krishna deepens His teaching on surrender.
+The intellect which knows the path of work and renunciation, what should be done and what should not be done, fear and fearlessness, bondage and liberation—that intellect is Sattvic (pure), O Arjuna.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+What distinguishes this verse is its integration of surrender with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team